 Marketing & Sales Finance Information Technology Business Management Are you interested in ...
 Can you...
 Do you enjoy...
-Meeting with groups Making budgets Owning your own business Work easily with A business others Organize your Organizing a project Planning an time efficiently Work event Working with technology environment with statistics Office management Selling products and services Processing Sales Use computers and other numbers and figures Following directions Computers and technology technology Learning new software programs Presentations to groups Pay attention to details Telecommunications Solve problems Advertising Work Independently Different work sites Show initiative Insurance Work on a team
+Work easily with Owning your own business Meeting with groups Making budgets others?
+Organize your A business Organizing a project Planning an time efficiently? event Working with technology environment Work with statistics?
+Selling products and services Processing Office management Sales Use computers and other numbers and figures Following directions Computers and technology technology?
+Learning new software programs Presentations to groups Pay attention to details Telecommunications Solve problems?
+Advertising Work Independently?
+Different work sites Show initiative?